 Sugar maple tree trunks are tapped early in the spring to collect their sap.
 It is a fairly simple process.
 You drill a small hole an inch and a half into the trunk of the tree, insert a spout and place a bucket or bag under it to catch the sap.
 The sap is boiled into syrup, or concentrated further with evaporation to produce maple sugar.
 Thirty four gallons of sap are required to produce 1 gallon of maple syrup (or 8 pounds of maple sugar).

 Many products can be made from the whole tree: fine furniture, cabinets, flooring, sports courts and guitars.
 According to the Sweetwater Company, the maple is especially good for electric guitars because its normal flat sound is "a blessing in disguise" when the guitar is played loudly!

 One of the largest impacts the sugar maple tree has for Wisconsin is Tourism.
 Every fall thousands of people tour the forests and woodlands of Wisconsin to view the spectacular leaves of sugar maple trees turning their brilliant colors of red and gold.

-Come celebrate the heritage of our state tree at the Taylor County Lions and Lioness Maple Festival!
+Come celebrate the heritage of our state tree at the Taylor County Lions Maple Festival!